liufran1/bageledio/README.md

 **Frontend To Do**

-* Refactor to bring in line with other games
 * Update css
 * Scores are saved
 * Update dropdown items to be less hardcoded - combo of top ranked players and players in the database of games